-Breakfast is a sumptuous feast to set you up for a day's exploring.
-In keeping with the décor, the buffet is lovingly prepared and bursting with colour: vibrant walnut and apple salads, bright cherry tomatoes with buffalo mozzarella, cold cuts, bircher muesli and fresh croissants, as well as eggs to order.
+Breakfast is a sumptuous a la carte affair to set you up for a day's exploring.
+In keeping with the décor, the food is lovingly prepared and bursting with colour: vibrant walnut and apple salads, bright cherry tomatoes with buffalo mozzarella, cold cuts, bircher muesli and fresh croissants, as well as eggs to order.
 The de rigueur Italian coffee was the best we had in Venice.

-There’s no on-site restaurant, but the ground-floor bar will rustle up an aperitivo of cicchetti (nibbles of fish/meat) to accompany cocktails and wine.
+There’s no on-site restaurant as such, but you can enjoy an intimate dinner in the enchanted garden (advanced booking required); choose from Menus di Mare, di Terra or Vegetariano.
+In addition, the ground-floor bar will rustle up an aperitivo of cicchetti (nibbles of fish/meat) to accompany cocktails and wine.